ZeTRoY/printf/README.md

 # printf
-The function "printf" of C libriry with some of its options.
+The function "printf" of C library with some of its options.